vroby65/t/README.md

 ## Features

-- Sends prompts to `ollama run mistral`
+- Sends prompts to `ollama run deepseek-v3.1:671b-cloud  --hidethinking `
 - Filters and extracts only the Python code block
 - Prompts to run/edit/discard the result
 - Minimal: no external Python libraries used